 There are around 20, possibly more, Lost Gospels.
 Some have been re-discovered in part.
 Some have been saved through the centuries in part.
-Others were lost to the rigors of time or were destroyed by the church.
-None of these gospels is included in the Bible, though parts of some appear to have been mixed in with the existing gospels.
+Others are lost to the rigors of time or destroyed by the church.
+None of these gospels are included in the Bible, though parts of some appear to have been mixed in with the existing gospels.

 Chances are we are never going to know what the bible would have looked like if all of the gospels were included.
 However, there is no accounting for interpretation.
 They could probably have scenes of carnal lust and heretical ideas all through them and still be interpreted differently by different people.
 That is the nature of ambiguous texts.
 Though, it would have been nice to see the Gospel of Eve.
 It would be interesting to know what was so bad it was worth burning.
 Maybe it was the rough draft of Harry Potter.